-The Company and certain of its subsidiaries have an estimated federal net operating loss ("NOL") of approximately \$355.3 million at September 30, 2018, including approximately \$133.3 million resulting from the additional amortization of personal goodwill.
+The Company and certain of its subsidiaries have an estimated federal net operating loss ("NOL") of approximately \$306.3 million at September 30, 2019, including approximately \$143.6 million resulting from net operating losses on which a deferred tax asset is not recorded.

-In fiscal 2016, we released a significant valuation allowance against our deferred tax assets.
-An inability to generate sufficient taxable income in future periods to realize our deferred tax assets may lead to the recording of additional valuation allowances in future periods and a reduction in income under accounting principles generally accepted in the United States of America ("GAAP").
 In December 2017, the Tax Cuts and Jobs Act (the "Act") was enacted which, among other things, reduced the corporate income tax rate from 35% to 21%, effective January 1, 2018.
-As a result of this change, the Company's statutory rate for fiscal 2018 was a blended rate of 24.53% and will decrease to 21% thereafter.
+As a result of this change, the Company's statutory rate for fiscal 2018 was a blended rate of 24.53% and decreased to 21% in 2019.
 For the year ended September 30, 2018, our effective tax rate differed from the statutory tax rate as a result of a charge of \$31.3 million to re-measure our deferred tax assets and liabilities to reflect the estimated impact of the new statutory tax rate.
-Any future change in the federal statutory tax rate could also impact the economic benefit of the NOL and other deferred tax assets available to us and an additional charge or benefit to adjust the book value of the deferred tax asset recorded on our balance sheet.
+Any future change in the federal statutory tax rate could also impact the economic benefit of the NOL and other deferred tax assets available to us and result in an additional charge or benefit to adjust the book value of the deferred tax asset recorded on our balance sheet.

 A change in ownership, as defined by Internal Revenue Code Section 382, could reduce the availability of NOLs for federal and state income tax purposes.
 Should Tontine sell or otherwise dispose of all or a portion of its position in IES, a change in ownership could occur.
 In addition, a change in ownership could result from the purchase of common stock by an existing or a new 5% shareholder as defined by Internal Revenue Code Section 382.
-Should a change in ownership occur, all net operating losses incurred prior to the change in ownership would be subject to limitation imposed by Internal Revenue Code Section 382, which would substantially reduce the amount of NOL currently available to offset taxable income.
+Should a change in ownership occur, all NOLs incurred prior to the change in ownership would be subject to limitation imposed by Internal Revenue Code Section 382, which would substantially reduce the amount of NOL currently available to offset taxable income.
 For more information see Note 3, "Controlling Shareholder" in the notes to our Consolidated Financial Statements.

-The Company maintains a tax benefit protection plan (the "NOL Rights Plan") which was designed to deter an acquisition of the Company's stock in excess of a threshold amount that could trigger a change of control within the meaning of Internal Revenue Code Section 382.
+The Company maintains a tax benefit protection plan (the "NOL Rights Plan") which was designed to deter an acquisition of the Company's stock in excess of a threshold amount that could trigger an ownership change within the meaning of Internal Revenue Code Section 382.